In any workplace, effective communication plays a pivotal role in fostering a productive and harmonious environment.

 17. “I expected more initiative from you in taking on this task independently, but I’m still here to support you if you need it.”

-Here are some professional ways to say this is your responsibility:
+Here are some professional ways for how to say it is your responsibility:

 1. When someone asks you to complete a task they are capable of doing:

 What not to say: “I’m not doing it.
-Figure it out yourself.”
+Figure it out yourself do your work yourself .”

 What to say instead in a professional way: “I believe you have the skills and expertise to handle this task on your own.
 It would be a great opportunity for you to showcase your abilities.”